flynnoct/chatgpt-telegram-bot/README.md

 [MIT](LICENSE.md)

-## Buy me a coffee
+## Buy Me a Coffee

-If you like this project, you can also buy me a coffee. ❤️
+If you like this project, you can buy me a coffee ❤️ or give this repository a free star ⭐️.

-Click [Alipay](donate_code/alipay.jpg) to donate via Alipay.
+Click [Alipay](donate_code/alipay.jpg) to open QR code.